 In this course, students will present articles and critique them.
-This course has several goals:
+As a USEM, this course has several goals:

 - 1. To help you learn to present and critique orally before an audience. - 2.
 To help you learn how to respond on your feet to criticism. - 3.
-To think aggressively and critically when reading, writing, and during public interactions.
-Our articles will be drawn principally from the journals International Security and Security Studies.
+To think aggressively and critically when reading, writing, and during public interactions. - 4.
+To learn how to write clearly with the Bottom Line Up Front (BLUF), with a clear question/puzzle, a clear argument that answers the question, and a clear roadmap showing how you will make your argument.

+To answer our question we will draw articles principally from the journals International Security and Security Studies.
 IS is the leading journal in security studies, and its articles are well known for substance and clarity.
 Examples of such articles are given below.